 This is for you if you are looking to:

-Convert hundreds or thousands of work instructions to digital format
+Quickly and easily convert hundreds or thousands of work instructions to digital format

 Scale work instructions across your entire organization

 The Dynamic Work Instruction App Suite contains 4 applications:

 The Work Instruction Builder is used to define the content for all work instructions.
 It allows the builder to create instructions, procedures and tasks and link them together.
 They key main features of this application include:

 Defining task types from one of the following